I have produced a radio drama series this year which is launching in Norwich and London over the next couple of months..!

 I am delighted to announce that I was elected to join Equity’s Women’s Committee 2019 – 2021.
 I will be representing women in our industry alongside Kelly Burke, Rose Collis, Jennifer Greenwood, Maureen Hibbert, Rosie Hilal, Christina Nelson, Abiola Ogunbiyi and Jean Rogers.

-This year’s theme for Open Heritage Days is ‘People Power’ and I’ll be writing a piece on the women’s suffrage movement in Great Yarmouth.
+This year’s theme for Open Heritage Days is ‘People Power’ and I’ll be writing a play on the women’s suffrage movement in Great Yarmouth.

 Check out a recording of original song Party For One composed for the show ‘After the Blitz’